AlexisNava/HR-Management/README.md

 # HR Management App

-HR-Management-App is a SPA for the HT Management Project.
+HR-Management-App is a SPA for the HR Management Project.

 ## Requirements